ylacombe/finetune-hf-vits/README.md

 <details>
   <summary>Open for details steps</summary>

-Let's say that you want have a text-to-speech dataset in Ghari, a Malayo-Polynesian language.
-First identify if there is a MMS checkpoint trained on this language by searching for the language in the [MMS Language Coverage Overview](https://dl.fbaipublicfiles.com/mms/misc/language_coverage_mms.html).
-If it is TTS-supported, identify the ISO 693-3 language code, here `gri`.

-Contrary to inference, finetuning requires the use of a discriminator that needs to be converted.
-So you want to first creates a new checkpoint with this converted discriminator.

-0. (Do once) - create a new checkpoint that includes the discriminator.
-See [here](#convert-a-discriminator-checkpoint) for more details on how to convert the discriminator.

 1. Update this [configuration template](training_config_examples/finetune_mms.json) by:
 * updating the `project_name` and the output artefacts (`hub_model_id`, `output_dir`) to keep track of the model.